 Quite a mouthful of a title, huh?
 After yesterday’s decadent chocolate cake I’m in dire need of some lighter fare.
 I’ve lost one pair of pants this week to a ripped seam and I’m thinking it’s more than mere coincidence.
 I found today’s recipe on a wonderful blog called Happy Herbivore.
 Such a great site!
 The name alone is sure to put a smile on your face, and now that Maddie’s gone pescetarian, it’s bound to be a fabulous resource of recipes the whole family can enjoy.
-We’ve had a pound of tofu in the fridge for several days.
-I almost always make it this way, but wanting to stay away from frying (remember those pants), decided to investigate something new.
+We’ve had a pound of tofu in the fridge for several days and I decided to try something new.
 I am a BIG quiche fan and make my super easy low sodium version at least once or twice a month.
 But this recipe sounded so intriguing.
 Using tofu in lieu of eggs and taking advantage of the cheese-like flavor of nutritional yeast yields a “faux” quiche with the look, feel and taste of traditional, but without the fat and sodium!
 If you’ve never used nutritional yeast, it’s sold in many natural food stores and these days even some supermarkets.
 I opted for chopped baby spinach in my vegan quiche, but you can use any fresh leafy greens, from kale or Swiss chard to collards and more.
 This recipe invites experimentation, so see what’s on hand and get creative!

 Yields 6 servings.

 1- 15-oz. pkg. extra firm tofu (drained)